remoteintech/remote-jobs/company-profiles/kuali.md

 ## Remote status

-About half our staff works in our beautiful Lehi, Utah office.
+About half the company works in our beautiful Lehi, Utah office.
 Some teams choose to be in-office only, and other teams are fully-remote.
 Everyone at the company works remotely on Thursdays so that even the in-office folks understand the unique issues that come with remote work.
 As we grow, we are moving _towards_ remote and not the other direction.

+We'll fly you out to Lehi, UT yearly for a company meet-up.
+We'll also send you to our industry conference, [Kuali Days](http://kualidays.com/), which is held in a different city each year (fun places like Austin or San Diego).
+That's likely to be the extent of your time away from home.

 ## Region